Yoav666s/dnd-wiki/collections/_rules/ability_scores.md

 If the contest results in a tie, the situation remains the same as it was before the contest.
 Thus, one contestant might win the contest by default.
 If two characters tie in a contest to snatch a ring off the floor, neither character grabs it.
 In a contest between a monster trying to open a door and an adventurer trying to keep the door closed, a tie means that the door remains shut.

 # Skills
 Each ability covers a broad range of capabilities, including skills that a character or a monster can be proficient in.
-A skill represents a specific aspect of an ability score, and an individual’s proficiency in a skill demonstrates a focus on that aspect.
-(A character’s starting skill proficiencies are determined at character creation, and a monster’s skill proficiencies appear in the monster’s stat block.)
+A skill represents a specific aspect of an ability score, and an individual's proficiency in a skill demonstrates a focus on that aspect.
+(A character's starting skill proficiencies are determined at character creation, and a monster's skill proficiencies appear in the monster's stat block.)

-For example, a Dexterity check might reflect a character’s attempt to pull off an acrobatic stunt, to palm an object, or to stay hidden.
+For example, a Dexterity check might reflect a character's attempt to pull off an acrobatic stunt, to palm an object, or to stay hidden.
 Each of these aspects of Dexterity has an associated skill: Acrobatics, Sleight of Hand, and Stealth, respectively.
 So a character who has proficiency in the Stealth skill is particularly good at Dexterity checks related to sneaking and hiding.

 The skills related to each ability score are shown in the following list.
 (No skills are related to Constitution.)
-See an ability’s description in the later sections of this section for examples of how to use a skill associated with an ability.
+See an ability's description in the later sections of this section for examples of how to use a skill associated with an ability.

 **[[Strength]]**
 - [[Athletics]]